-Dominic Thiem has already reached four quarter-finals at ATP World Tour Masters 1000 level, including last week at the BNP Paribas Open in Indian Wells.
+Dominic Thiem has reached five quarter-finals at ATP World Tour Masters 1000 level, including this week at the Mutua Madrid Open and earlier this season at the BNP Paribas Open in Indian Wells.
 The 23-year-old Austrian talks about his favourite tournament, city and what makes the Masters 1000 titles so difficult to win.

 Which is your favourite Masters 1000 tournament?

 Madrid.
 I beat my first Top 10 guy there (Stan Wawrinka).
 The food is prepared by an Austrian company.
 I know the guys there.
 They treat me really well, so it’s a tournament I look forward to every year.